 I’m a sucker for free e-books.
 Many of those on my Kindle remain (as yet) unread; others were begun and abandoned because they didn’t grab me; and a select few have become treasures, books I return to again and again.

-Glorious Ruin: How Suffering Sets You Free by Tullian Tchividjian is one such book.
-Although I’m not quite done with it (alas, I can’t tell you how many pages I have left, because e-books don’t HAVE pages), I’ve already been deeply impressed by the author’s refreshing and candid approach to what C. S. Lewis calls “The Problem of Pain.”
+Glorious Ruin: How Suffering Sets You Free is one such book.
+In it, author Tullian Tchividjian takes a refreshing and candid approach to what C. S. Lewis calls “The Problem of Pain.”
 So often, Tchividjian notes, we try to gain control over our struggles: we try to find the “bright side”; to identify what sins led to our present condition (and how to atone for them, thereby getting happy again); to conquer them as quickly as possible so we can have a good story to tell and so people won’t judge us for not “getting over it” quickly enough.
 But, as he points out,

 “God…intends to free us from ourselves.
 He even wants to liberate us from our need to find a silver lining in suffering.
 We see this powerful truth play out in the life of Job…He could not fix what happened to him, much less stop or explain it.
 In fact, he could barely hold on.
 Thankfully, the good news of the gospel is not an exhortation from above to ‘hang on at all costs,’ or ‘grin and bear it’ in the midst of hardship.
 No, the good news is that God is hanging on to you, and in the end, when all is said and done, the power of God will triumph over every pain and loss.”